netspeak/netspeak4-application-ngrams/README.md

 ## Using the Netspeak4 CLI

-After compiling, you can run `./netspeak4` which will start a small command line interface for Netspeak.
+After compiling, you can run the Netspeak executable which will start a small command line interface for Netspeak.

+The Netspeak CLI aims to be self-documenting, so this section will be brief.
+To view the full CLI documentation run `netspeak4 --help`.
+This will list all commands and how to use them.

 #### `build`